NVlabs/MambaVision/semantic_segmentation/README.md

 The pre-trained models are shared under [CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For license information regarding the MMDetection repository, please refer to its [repository](https://github.com/open-mmlab/mmsegmentation).
+For license information regarding the MMSegmentation repository, please refer to its [repository](https://github.com/open-mmlab/mmsegmentation).

 For ADE20OK dataset, please refer to its [terms of use](https://ade20k.csail.mit.edu/terms/).

 ## Acknowledgement
-The detection repository is built on top of the [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and inspired by [VMamba](https://github.com/MzeroMiko/VMamba/tree/main/segmentation).
+The segmentation repository is built on top of the [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and inspired by [VMamba](https://github.com/MzeroMiko/VMamba/tree/main/segmentation).